Global Registration of Medical Devices and IVDs

 In general, the process for medical device registration in the UK involves the following steps:

-Submit the application: The manufacturer or importer must submit the application for registration to the MHRA.
+The manufacturer or importer must submit the application for registration to the MHRA.

-Review and assessment: The MHRA reviews and assesses the application to determine if the device meets the necessary requirements.
+The MHRA reviews and assesses the application to determine if the device meets the necessary requirements.

-Granting of registration: If the device meets the necessary requirements, the MHRA will grant registration and issue the appropriate marking.
+If the device meets the necessary requirements, the MHRA will grant registration and issue the appropriate marking.

 In conclusion, medical device and IVD registration is a crucial process that ensures the safety and effectiveness of medical devices in the UK.
 The process involves determining the risk classification of the device, preparing technical documentation, submitting the application, and undergoing review and assessment by the MHRA.
 The different types of registration marking in the UK include UKCA marking, CE marking.

-UK Notified Body’s for UKCA marking:
+UK Notified Bodies for UKCA marking

-MHRA Registration Portal:
+MHRA Registration Portal

-Europe (EU)
+Europe (EU) - Medical Device Registration

 Medical devices and IVDs are regulated in the European Union (EU) to ensure their safety and effectiveness.
 One of the most important regulatory processes for medical devices is registration.
 In this article, we will explore what medical device registration in the EU entails.